 Property Land and anything permanently attached to the land, plus the rights inherent in the ownership of the real estate.

-Public lands Areas of land and water that are owned and managed by the government for the benefit of all citizens.
+Public lands Areas of land and water that are owned and managed by some level of government (federal, state, county, municipal, other).

 Ranching A form of agriculture focused on the raising of livestock for meat, wool, milk, and other animal products, typically on large tracts of land.